 Along with the traditional text input method, it offers some other awesome input methods.
 You can add voice notes and images (and extract texts from an image, so it works as an Optical Character Recognition software).
 Another awesome input method it has is drawing.
 Yes, you can simply draw your notes using your finger, or you can use it for doodling – it’s totally up to you, no one’s going to judge.

 Reminders are an important part of daily activities.
-It’s not like I forget what I have to do, it’s just that I create reminders in case I forget (which is very rare), but still reminders prove to be helpful from time to time.
+It’s not like I forget what I have to do, it’s just that I create reminders in case I forget (which is very rare), but still, reminders prove to be helpful from time to time.

 One cool thing about reminders in Google’s house is its powerful integration with other Google products.
 For example, if you create a reminder in Google Keep, you can see it in Google Now or Google Inbox.
 And if you dismiss it from one place it will be dismissed from other places too.

-To create a reminder tap on that finger icon on top right of a note.
+To create a reminder tap on that finger icon on the top right of a note.
 Now, set date and time or a location for a reminder on the pop-up that appears.

 To see the already set reminders, tap on the hamburger menu on the main page and select “Reminders” from the available options.
+If you prefer audio notes instead, you should check out our review of Wrappup app that can record and manage audio notes for you.

 Keeping your notes organized is an essential task if you take lots of notes every day.
 Keep offers labels for organizing your notes.
 To add labels to your notes, open a note and then tap that square with three dots in the bottom right corner and then select a label.
 You can either select from your already created labels or create a new one.